akahon/vue-sidebar-menu-akahon/README.md

 Event | Output |  Description
 --------- | ---- | -----------
-@menu-item-clcked | item-link | Emitted when the menu item has been clicked
+@menu-item-clcked | item-link | If isUsedVueRouter=false, emitted when the menu item has been clicked
 @button-exit-clicked | - | Emitted when the exit button has been clicked
 @search-input-emit | String | Emitted when user types in the search input